 Share based payment reserve - amount arising on the issue of warrants and share options which are exercisable at the statement of financial position date.

-Translation reserve - The translation reserves includes foreign exchange movements on translating
+Translation reserve - The translation reserves includes foreign exchange movements on translating the overseas subsidiaries records, denominated in USD, to the presentational currency, GBP.

 COMPANY STATEMENT OF CASH FLOWS FOR THE YEAR ENDED 29 MARCH 2023